-Vitamin D and vitamin K2 have been shown to lower calcium in the blood vessels and to retain calcium in the bone preventing osteoporosis.
+Researchers determined that vitamin D and vitamin K2 together lower calcium in the blood vessels and retain calcium in the bone thus preventing osteoporosis.
 This is particularly useful in postmenopausal women.
 This October 2014 publication mentions that apart from vitamin D and vitamin K2, resveratrol and inositol are additional factors helping to prevent heart disease and osteoporosis.

 This September 2013 publication confirms that a deficiency for vitamin K2 is common in the general population.
 This deficiency leads to osteoporosis and calcification of the arterial wall and causes heart attacks, strokes and bone fractures.
 Supplementation with vitamin K2 every day is recommended to prevent this from occurring.

 Vitamin K2 at a dose of 200 micrograms per day in combination with vitamin D3 (4000 to 5000 IU per day) have emerged recently as a powerful tool to prevent osteoporosis and hardening of the arteries.
 We need to use these supplements to prevent illness, suffering and premature deaths.